successivejayashwa/canhackme/README.md

 ## How to set it up?

 1. Install `Apache 2.4`.
   `.htaccess` file is not available with other software.

 2. Install `PHP 7`.
   Lower versions are not supported.

 3. Install `php-sqlite3` and `php-mbstrings` modules.

 4. Set permission to access SQLite database file (default: `/@import/canhackme.db`).

-5. Modify `/@import/config.php` file.
+5. Modify `/@import/conf/common.php` file.
   Make sure to change the hash salt (`__HASH_SALT__`) to a long random string.
   Don't make it public.

 6. Register an account of administrator at the website.

-7. You must access the mysql database directly to add notices and challenges.
+7. You must access the sqlite database directly to add notifications and challenges.